Ivan-qa-rgb/digital-forensics-notes/README.md

 # Digital Forensics Notes

-Digital forensics and practical notes on incident analysis.
+Practical notes, lab work, and reference materials for digital forensics and incident analysis.

+## Purpose
+This repository is a personal learning portfolio for documenting digital forensics workflows, tools, and hands-on practice.

 ## Topics
 - [Memory analysis](./01-memory/)